JasperFx/marten/docs/guide/events/projections/aggregate-projections.md

 1. The actual event type
 1. `Event<T>` where the `T` is the actual event type.
 Use this if you want access to the [event metadata](/guide/events/metadata) like versions or timestamps.
+1. `IEvent` access the event metadata.
+It's perfectly valid to accept both `IEvent` for the metadata and the specific event type just out of convenience.
 1. `IQuerySession` if you need to do additional data lookups
 1. The aggregate type